Home > Blog > Translation > DeepL vs Google Translate: Which Is Better? Plus How to Use Them (2024)

 To get started with Google Translate, you can use the free version at WordPress.org.

-To unlock support for unlimited languages and the DeepL API, purchase the premium version.
+To unlock support for unlimited languages, TranslatePress AI and the DeepL API, purchase the premium version.

 TranslatePress Multilingual